”It is impossible to produce superior performance unless you do something different.” — John Templeton

 Some key points I picked out:

+1. Good CEOs are differentiated by temperament, not by intelligence.
+Warren buffet talks about institutional imperative, and the need to be greedy when others are fearful, fearful when others are greedy.
+2. It is impossible to produce superior performance unless you do something different - John Templeton.
 3. The role of a CEO should be less operational, more like an investor.
 A CEO should be judged based on his capital allocation abilities and not based merely on size.
 The best capital allocation are practical, opportunistic and flexible, not bound by ideology or strategy.
 There are times where buybacks are the best investment for the company if it trades at a discount.
 Or when shrinking makes sense if trading at an excessive premium.
+4. The power of decentralising operational aspects but centralising capital allocation.
+5. You are right not because others agree with you, but because your facts and reasoning are sound

 I appreciate the effort the author have took to point out the similarities with these outstanding CEOs and compiled it as a blueprint.
 His metric to evaluate CEO performance is using shareholder returns.